drewosophy/course_catalogue/README.md

 ## Ackowledgement:

 I'd like to acknowledge Udacity as most of the processes I followed are based on the lectures.
+And also the friends and mentors who were always eager to help and support!

 I also made use of Bootstrap for the CSS